I get this question often: what diet do you follow?!

-I have run the gamut on dieting trends.
+I have tried just about every diet out there.
 Many of which were neither healthy nor sustainable.

 In high school, it was crazy calorie counting and over exercising.
 At one point, I could rattle off the calories of just about any food.
 If there was a calorie counting game show, I would have won a lot of money!
 This was an exhausting and mentally taxing way to approach food.
 And it couldn’t and didn’t last.

 In college, my eating habits suffered and I gained much more than the freshman 15.
 Unhappy with my weight gain, I enrolled in a weight loss program, Weight Watchers.
 This program assigns point values to foods and provides a weekly allotment of points.
 Admittedly, the program helped me lose the weight and was easy to follow without feeling overly restrictive.
 However, I found that I was eating a lot of processed foods because they had a low point value (I literally ate a lean cuisine frozen pizza every night for dinner), so I didn’t feel as fit and energized as I desired.
 Also, the counting of points was a lot like counting calories, and, for me, became overwhelming and unsustainable.

 It was not until law school that I revamped how I approached food.
 I discovered a new school of thought on how to maintain a healthy lifestyle: clean eating.
 For once, it was not about calorie intake or a tracking system, but about eating wholesome, nutritious foods.
 This new revolutionary approach to food also encouraged me to start cooking from scratch and reignited my passion for creating in the kitchen – something I had lost during the busy, hectic college years.
 Yes, law school was crazy busy too, but cooking became an exciting and therapeutic process that helped relieve my stress.
 Plus, my well-balanced meals kept me motivated and mentally alert.